kubernetes/minikube/site/content/en/docs/commands/dashboard.md

 ### Options

 ```
+      --port int   Exposed port of the proxyfied dashboard.
+Set to 0 to pick a random port.
       --url        Display dashboard URL instead of opening a browser
 ```

 ### Options inherited from parent commands